erkobridee/nx-gatsby/README.md

 ## Development tip

-- to make my life easier I have the current `node_modules` from the project mapped to the PATH env variable, that enables me to run the command `nx` directly, if you don't have if you must use the short cut mapped on the `package.json`, using it like `npm run nx ...`
+- to make my life easier I have the current `node_modules` from the project mapped to the PATH env variable, that enables me to run the command `nx` directly, if you don't have if you must use the short cut mapped on the `package.json`, using it like `npm run nx ...` or it's also possible to use like `npx nx ...` (the `npx` will look into the local installed packages `./node_modules/` and on the global installed packages)

   - `./node_modules/.bin`